Máire Nic Shiubhlaigh: Life

 Nic Shiubhlaigh acted in the Abbey Theatre from the time of its founding.
 On its opening night on 27 December 1904 she played the name part in Kathleen Ni Houlihan.
 Her portrait was painted by John Butler Yeats for the occasion and hung in the vestibule.
 She was the principal actress of the company after Máire Quinn's departure to America, and when she left, the burden of the chief women's rôles fell upon Sara Allgood.

 In September 1905, the Abbey administrator and financial backer, an English theatre impresario called Annie Horniman, in hopes of improving the artistic quality of the productions at the Abbey, offered to guarantee salaries (a sum of £500 per year) for the actors and for Willie Fay as producer.
 To her mind, this would allow the actors and Fay to dispense with their day jobs and concentrate wholly upon their acting.
 The more nationally-minded members of the staff disagreed.
 Nic Shiubhlaigh wrote: "It was pointed out that the old Irish National Theatre Society had been founded in 1902 on the understanding that its independence as a national movement was to be secured only through the efforts of its members.
 It would be contrary to these ideals to accept a subsidy from an independent source."
 For them it would mean a choice between a national theatre and an artistic theatre.
 At a meeting of the society, supported by Yeats, Gregory and Synge, the motion to accept Miss Horniman's proposition was passed by a majority of shareholdings rather than a majority of votes.
 Nic Shiubhlaigh along with others resigned, but they agreed to remain until the end of the year, as part of an upcoming tour of England.

-Nic Shiubhlaigh remained with the Abbey until December 1905, when along with Honor Lavelle (Helen Laird), Emma Vernon, Máire Garvey, Frank Walker, Seamus O'Sullivan, Pádraic Colum and George Roberts she left.
+Nic Shiubhlaigh remained with the Abbey until December 1905, when along with Honor Lavelle (Helen Laird), Emma Vernon, Máire Garvey, Frank Walker, Seumas O'Sullivan, Pádraic Colum and George Roberts she left.
 She joined the Theatre of Ireland, which she helped to found.
 This was formed in June 1906 with aims similar to the Irish National Theatre Society.
 She returned to the Abbey in 1910.